-Following the filing of the complaint, Facebook told the Washington Post, "As we have said repeatedly, WhatsApp will operate as a separate company and will honor its commitments to privacy and security."
+Following the filing of EPIC and CDD's complaint with the FTC over the acquisition, Facebook told the Washington Post, "As we have said repeatedly, WhatsApp will operate as a separate company and will honor its commitments to privacy and security."

 Since announcing our upcoming partnership with Facebook, we’ve been truly humbled by how much attention our story has received.
 As a company, we’re excited to continue focusing on offering as many people as possible the chance to stay connected with friends and loved ones, no matter who they are or where they live.